sparc-request/sparc-request/CONTRIBUTION.md

 * What the expected functionality is
 * Ensure that it works with our existing code base
 * A detailed explanation for any new gems introduced

-Make sure all pull-requests have a green test suite on Travis.